ajs050/ajs050/README.md

 <h1>Hi, I'm Andrew!
 Aspiring IT Professional.<br/>

 <h2>🙋‍♂️ About Me:</h2>
-I am a graduate from CUNY Baruch College with a Bachelor's of Business Administration in Computer Information Systems.
-I am seeking current entry level Helpdesk roles to progress myself in my IT career.
+I am a graduate of CUNY Baruch College with a Bachelor of Business Administration in Computer Information Systems.
+I am seeking
+Current entry-level Helpdesk roles to progress in my IT career.

 <h2>📝 Certifications:</h2>